CheilaDaSilva/Covid-Data-Exploration-Extended-Project/README.md

 Source: https://ourworldindata.org/covid-deaths

-For more information about the metrics and data: covid-19-data/public/data at master · owid/covid-19-data · GitHub
+For more information about the metrics and data: https://github.com/owid/covid-19-data/tree/master/public/data

 For the purpose of practing writing more complex SQL queries and creating relational databases I have separated the source's dataset into 3 separate files: